 You can get back to the centre of Nuremberg by following the banks of the Pegnitz and the Wöhrnder See.

-If you would like to enjoy some hearty Franconian food before you leave, why not stop off at one of the oldest inns in the centre of Nuremberg?
+If you would like to enjoy a hearty Franconian meal before you leave, stop off at one of the oldest inns in the centre of Nuremberg.
 The Trödelstuben on a Pegnitz island offer traditional culinary specialities, beers and wine - all from the region.
-(Trödelmarkt 30 44, 90403 Nuremberg, Tel.
+(Trödelmarkt 30 44, 90403 Nuremberg, tel.
 0911 36772767)